mambucodev/my-website/content/socials/index.md

 ## Socials

+<noscript><small>JavaScript is disabled, but no worries.
+The line below just showed you the time in Rome, and my Discord status.</small></noscript>

 In Rome it's currently <time id="clock"><noscript>NO:JS</noscript></time> <small>(UTC+1)</small> and I'm <span id="online-indicator"><noscript>N/A</noscript></span>.

 <small>↓ You can reach me out on any of these platforms, even privately.</small>